msaudagar/mermaidian/README.md

     '''
 ```

 ## Examples

-The following examples demonstrate the use of mermaidpy functions for requesting, saving and displaying Mermaid.js diagrams from Python.
+The following examples demonstrate the use of "mermaidpy" functions for requesting, saving and displaying Mermaid.js diagrams.

 ### Example 1 : A Simple Flowchart